TiagoManuelPC/CV/README.md

 ## Hobbies

-Love to repair and repair old consoles, guitars and electronic devices.
-Aslo got a passion for playing guitar
+Love to repair and rebuild old consoles, guitars and electronic devices.
+Aslo have a passion for playing guitar.